2025 Ragnar Relay Prep Guide: First Time Strategies & Tips

 Best-Camera-For-Travel-20223

-Most of us only met that Friday morning before jumping into two vans and embarking on a 30 hour adventure.
+Most of us had only met that Friday morning before jumping into two vans to embark on a 30 hour adventure.
 Tensions can rise when everyone is tired and in close quarters.
-I decided to test the limit of the group by asking everyone to participate in a music video, singing along to Queen’s “Don’t Stop Me Now”.
-The only problem was half the people didn’t even know the song.
-Did someone say “play on repeat”?
-It was either going to work out or be a really long car ride.
-So how did it turn out?
-See for yourself below.
+So, it was a perfect time to test the limits of the group by asking everyone to participate in the making of a lip-sync video, mouthing the lyrics to Queen’s “Don’t Stop Me Now”.

 What To Pack For Your First Ragnar Relay Race

-Absolutely Required Gear For A Ragnar Race
+Required Gear For A Ragnar Race

 Essential Gear For A Ragnar Relay